Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/navs-tabs.md

 Take that same HTML, but use `.nav-pills` instead:

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This variant should not be used as is because it should use a `<button>` component as defined in the Orange Design System specifications.
+This variant should not be used because it does not respect the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}